-The remarkable gold rally of 2019 seemed to hit the ceiling in the last few months of 2019.
-With stock markets in the US getting back in bull territory, and geopolitical trade tensions appearing to cool off, many predicted that gold price gains would wear off.
+The remarkable gold rally of 2019 seemed to hit the ceiling in the last few months of the year.
+With stock markets in the US returning to bull territory and geopolitical trade tensions appearing to cool off, many predicted that gold price gains would wear off.
 Interestingly, gold has held its ground.
 Still, the correlation between gold and the stock market is a fascinating dynamic.

-Measures like rolling back of punitive tariffs suggest that the two governments intend to come to an amicable resolution.
-Investors flocked to gold to hedge against negative trading in other asset classes as a consequence of the trade tensions.
+Measures like the rolling back of punitive tariffs suggest that the two governments intended to come to an amicable resolution.
+Investors flocked to gold in order to hedge against negative trading in other asset classes, as a consequence of the trade tensions.

-China and the US agreed to a rollback of tariffs if they agree to a deal.
+China and the US agreed to a rollback of tariffs if they agreed to a deal.
 If phase 1 of the trade deal gets signed in time, it will include the cancellation of ‘’list 4B’’ tariffs.
-List 4B is set to take effect on December 15 imposing 15% tariffs on about $156 billion of Chinese products like cell phones, laptop computers, toys, and clothing.
+List 4B is set to take effect on December 15, imposing 15% tariffs on about $156 billion of Chinese products such as cell phones, laptop computers, toys, and clothing.
 The fate of these tariffs will come into consideration for the final negotiation of the deal’s text.
 Previously, the US had decided not to proceed with a different tariff regime on October 15th.

 Furthermore, a vote by American legislators for a resolution supporting Hong Kong protestors adds to the complicated equation.
 Therefore, this is still a developing situation with nothing cast in stone.